Activities

 17. Labrador Nature Reserve – Photogenic waterfront trail

-Right at the southern tip of Singapore is Labrador Nature Reserve, the only place where you’ll find a rocky shore and the Red Beacon, a lifeguard tower lookalike that is used to guide ships.
+Right at the southern tip of Singapore is Labrador Nature Reserve, the only place where you’ll find a rocky shore and the Berlayer Point Beacon, a lighthouse-like structure that was used to guide ships.

 There’s a playground behind the Beacon that hides a former WW2 pillbox that was once used by the British and a replica of the Dragon’s Teeth Gate, a gateway to Keppel Harbour as well.